isBatak/react-inspectlet/README.md

 Install the package locally by running `npm install react-inspectlet`.

-Use `require('react-inspectlet')` to use React Inspectlet module in your project.
+Use `require('react-inspectlet')` to use the React Inspectlet module in your project.

 ### Contributing